IstiyakMilon/Mr.-Takla/README.md

 # Mr. Takla
-Android App
-.Distion of Bengali Language when written in Banglish
+Android App.
+Distortion of Bengali Language when written in Banglish